ljacquin/wiser/README.md

   )
 }

-# ➡️ Plot phenotype density, display wiser estimates, and verify the whitening property
+# ➡️ Plot WISER-estimated phenotypes density, display wiser fixed-effect estimates (i.e.
+# Envir, etc.), and verify the whitening property

 # Plot the density for the estimated phenotypes
 dev.new()